They brought her in at about seven in the evening,

 from Pompmolen, blubbered helplessly Ik verzoeke jou,

-geliefd' Margaretha, kom uit'n de water
+geliefd' Margaretha, kom uit'n de water, thinking her

 no doubt his beloved sister, vanished these dozen years.